MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 `abcdefghijklmn` --> `abcdefg`

-also, requirements.
+also, max character requirements.
 If there's a 16 char max, make it a 15 char password, (N - 1).

 Thanks!
 Good Luck!